CALCRIM No. 1045. Sexual Penetration by Force, Fear, or Threats (Pen. Code, § 289(a)(1) & (2), (g))

 Cal.Rptr.2d 783, 60 P.3d 183].)
 If there is an issue whether consent to sexual

-penetration was withdrawn, see CALCRIM No. 1000, Rape or Spousal Rape by
+penetration was withdrawn, see CALCRIM No. 1000, Rape by Force, Fear, or

 When sexual penetration is committed against the will of a person who is incapable